eaasglobal/docs/faq.md

 EU directives are to be transposed into the national law of each Member State.
 Furthermore, CSRD, SFRD and CSDDD do not exempt outside business entities outside of the EU from the ESG obligations as long as they meet the criteria set out in CSRD and SFRD.
 === What is our role?
-eaas.global aims to help corporations  fulfill their ESG obligations in compliance with the EU Law via the mobile app.
+EAAS.GLOBAL aims to help corporations  fulfill their ESG obligations in compliance with the EU Law via the mobile app.
 Additionally it helps with reporting of those metrics and scores them, alleviating businesses of the issue of writing lengthy documents.
 ===
 ## Carbon Credit
 === But what exactly is a carbon footprint?